 Confident Feature Flag Delivery

 When that phone call from your application security team comes, you have two possible responses.
 First, you can tell them that you encrypt the data in transit.
 The application uses digital signatures to ensure the identity of the feature flag repository and the integrity of the flags themselves.
 Centrally managed feature flags allow you to know exactly who has access to the feature flags in every environment and when they last changed them.
 The flag repository is hosted on AWS, taking care of high availability and disaster recovery.
 Your team follows good secure coding practices to protect the flags in the client code.
-Second, you can tell them that you use Rollout.
+Second, you can tell them that you use CloudBees Feature Management.
 Either way, you're now equipped to respond with confidence that your feature flag-enabled application is secure.